 Globally GIS technology is advancing and considering the country's need it is important to train our future professionals to maximize the use of data and develop databased management action for a better future.

-Silmoon Islam, Intern, WildTeam & Student, Department of Forestry and Environmental Science, Shahjalal University of Science and Technology, Sylhet.
+Silmoon Islam, Intern, WildTeam and Student, Department of Forestry and Environmental Science, Shahjalal University of Science and Technology, Sylhet.